murilotimo/moodle-theme_caixa/README.txt

 ==========================================================================================================
-HTML sample code for settings and block areas
+HTML/CSS sample code for block areas
 ==========================================================================================================

-Here you will find some code samples to help you to customize the Info Box and the Marketing Blocks
+Here you will find some code samples to help you to customize the Info Box and the Marketing Blocks.

 You can insert any HTML tag to customize the frontpage blocks.
 Use a <div> as a main container and add the height to keep the same value in all the blocks.

 The Font Awesome icons set is available in http://fortawesome.github.io/Font-Awesome/icons/.
-You can insert any of them and following the examples http://fortawesome.github.io/Font-Awesome/examples/
+You can insert any of them following the examples http://fortawesome.github.io/Font-Awesome/examples/

 Front Page Slider Styles